-In today’s interview, I get to speak with Board Certified family physician, Dr Ken Berry MD, who you may remember from our previous interview “Do Doctors Lie to Their Patients?” where he shared some of his “Tennessee truth bombs” about our health and nutrition.
+In today’s interview, I get to speak with Board Certified family physician, Dr Ken Berry MD.

-Today, he is back to share his thoughts on the increasingly popular carnivore diet, its benefits, and why he personally chose to go carnivore.
+We talk all about his personal thoughts on the increasingly popular carnivore diet, its benefits, and why he personally chose to go carnivore.

 Show Notes with Timestamp Links